gabriel-grinspan/pyink/README.md

 # Why *Verde*?

+I stole this from Google, they did great work making *Black* better.
+I just wanted to prefer single quotes, so I forked and changed a line.
+All of Google's *PyInk* features are still working, including `pyink-use-majority-quotes`, I just renamed everything because I'm selfish and needed to feel special.

+Below is the rest of the README, courtesy of Google:
+---

 We would love to adopt *Black*, but adopting it overnight is too disruptive to the thousands of developers working in our monorepo.
 We also have other Python tooling that assumes certain formatting, it would be a too big task to update